 Merchant Services (MS) collaborates with Stanford departments to help them establish merchant accounts and securely process credit/debit card payments for their products and services.
 There are important factors merchants must consider when beginning to accept credit/debit card payments through platforms like Stripe and others.
-These include establishing roles and responsibilities for the process, determining payment method and the associated fee structure and obtaining approval for third party service providers.
+These include establishing roles and responsibilities for the process, determining payment method and the associated fee structure and using third-party service providers.
+To learn more about Merchant Services, see Merchant Services Program.

 To better understand the process of a credit or debit card transaction, it is necessary to learn the key players involved: